From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation: Methods

-We constructed a comprehensive dataset for medical triage classification by collecting Electronic Health Records (EHRs) from iiyi.com\footnote{\url{https://bingli.iiyi.com/}}, a well-established public medical platform with over 20 years of operational history.
-This platform serves as a comprehensive EHR sharing repository, encompassing electronic medical records from diverse hospitals across different regions in China.
+We constructed a comprehensive dataset for medical triage classification by collecting Electronic Health Records (EHRs) from iiyi.com\footnote{\url{https://bingli.iiyi.com/}}, a well-established public medical platform with over 20 years of operational history in China.
+This platform serves as a large-scale online forum for sharing de-identified electronic medical records contributed by users from diverse hospitals across different regions.
 The platform maintains strict privacy standards by applying proper de-identification processes to all shared EHR data, ensuring complete protection of patient privacy information.

 Using systematic web crawling techniques, we initially collected 8,172 electronic health records from the platform.
-To ensure temporal relevance and reflect current medical practices, all collected records were sourced exclusively from the past five years.
-This temporal constraint guarantees that our dataset captures contemporary medical terminology, treatment approaches, and diagnostic patterns that remain clinically relevant.
+To ensure temporal relevance and reflect current medical practices, all collected records were sourced exclusively from the past five years, guaranteeing that our dataset captures contemporary medical terminology, treatment approaches, and diagnostic patterns.

-\subsection{Data Processing and Quality Assurance}
+\subsubsection{Data Processing and Quality Assurance}

 We implemented a rigorous two-stage data processing pipeline to ensure high-quality annotations and eliminate inconsistencies.

 The first stage involved comprehensive quality filtering where we systematically examined all essential fields including History of Present Illness (HPI), Past History (PH), and Chief Complaint (CC).
-Records were excluded if they contained empty fields, obvious data entry errors, abnormally short HPI descriptions, or cases where HPI and PH content demonstrated excessive similarity that could indicate data duplication or error.
-This stringent filtering process reduced our initial collection from 8,172 to 2,263 records.
+Records were excluded if they met any of the following criteria: (1) empty or missing fields, (2) obvious data entry errors, (3) abnormally short HPI descriptions, or (4) excessive similarity between HPI and PH content indicating potential data duplication.
+This filtering process reduced our initial collection from 8,172 to 2,263 records.